-I am a graphic designer for Heels Down Magazine and an equestrian photographer.
 I have had an obsession with horses ever since I can remember.
 I started riding lessons in middle school and haven't looked back since.
 Now that I'm older, my love of horses is intertwined in everything I do.
-I find so much joy in capturing the sweet memories between horse and owner through my camera.
+I find so much joy in preserving the sweet memories between horse and rider.
+My goal is to bring connection, emotion, and story-telling to every session…any maybe a floral garland!

 Like most horse obsessed kids I asked for a horse for every birthday, every Christmas, and random days in between.
 When I was 18, I sat in my dorm room and tried to think of the most convincing way to get my parents to reconsider the “horse issue”.
 I created a powerpoint presentation that addressed every concern they had ever had.
 I even added music.
 I started my presentation with the disclaimer, “You can’t say anything until I’m finished.”
 The next day, I received the verdict.
 For the first time after all those years, they said yes!
 I cried.
 Literally.